Understanding tabular representation of statistical data

-A tabular presentation helps in the simplification of complex data
+The tabular data presentation helps in simplifying the complex data.

 Tabular presentation of data example is shown below.